Skip navigation

 Make a Plan

-When it comes to disaster planning, preparation is key!
-That’s why it’s a smart idea to keep a leash by the exit and have a planned destination in case you need to leave in a hurry.
-If possible, it’s a good idea to have more than one transportation option in mind just in case your primary mode becomes unavailable.
+When it comes to disaster planning, preparation is key.
+Keep a leash by the exit and have a planned destination in case you need to leave in a hurry.
+If possible, have more than one transportation option in mind in case your primary mode becomes unavailable.

 Know Where to Seek Shelter